xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 been renamed to `mergeObjects`.
 This option controls whether JSON objects will be merged on an update operation or overwritten.
 The default has been, and still is, to merge.
-Not specifying the parameter will lead to a merge, as it has been the behavior in ArangoDB ever since.
+Not specifying the parameter will lead to a merge, as it has been the behavior in AvocadoDB ever since.

 This affects the HTTP REST API method PATCH `/_api/document/collection/key`.
 Its optional URL parameter `mergeArrays` for the option has been renamed to `mergeObjects`.